-On October 3, 2013, BCGold announced that Kaiyue International Inc. had commenced exploration on BCGold's 100%-owned Toe Property, 7 km northwest of Capstone Mining Corp.'s Minto Mine in central Yukon.
-The exploration work was entirely funded by Kaiyue and operated by BCGold, and consisted of 10.4 line-km of VLF geophysics, 442 biogeochemical samples, and prospecting.
+- On August 27, 2013, BCGold announced that the Company and Guardsmen Resources Inc. amended the September 30, 2010 option agreement to defer cash and work commitments on the Gold Hill Property by one year.
+BCGold continues to have the option to earn 100% of the Gold Hill Property by completing final cash payments and eligible exploration expenditures by September 30, 2014. - On September 23, 2013, BCGold announced it had commenced exploration at its 100%-owned WS Property in central Yukon.
+The property is situated adjacent and along strike with Copper North Mining Corp.'s Carmacks Copper Project which is in the final stages of mine permitting.
+The WS exploration program consisted of 1.2 line-km of high-resolution IP geophysics, 13 line-km of VLF geophysics, 550 biogeochemical samples, and prospecting. - On October 3, 2013, BCGold announced that Kaiyue International Inc. had commenced exploration on BCGold's 100%-owned Toe Property, 7 km northwest of Capstone Mining Corp.'s Minto Mine in central Yukon.
+The exploration work was jointly funded by Kaiyue and a \$57,733 Yukon Mining Incentive Program (YMIP) exploration grant provided by Yukon Economic Development.
+The work program was operated by BCGold, and consisted of 10.4 line-km of VLF geophysics, 442 biogeochemical samples, and prospecting.
 Kaiyue has the option to earn a 60% interest in the Toe Property by making \$255,000 in cash payments, \$1,900,000 in exploration expenditures and issuing 400,000 shares of Kaiyue to BCGold Corp. over a four year period.
-Kaiyue can earn an additional 10% interest in the Toe Property by completing a feasibility study, for a total interest of up to 70%.
+Kaiyue can earn an additional 10% interest in the Toe Property by completing a feasibility study, for a total interest of up to 70%. - On February 12, 2014, BCGold announced plans to conduct an exploratory diamond drill program targeting what is believed to be the intrusive source of high-grade and bulk tonnage epithermal gold mineralization at the Company's Engineer Mine property.
+BCGold has defined 4 shallow bulk-tonnage epithermal gold targets with supporting magnetics, resistivity (SkyTEM geophysics) and soil geochemistry, immediately south of the underground mine workings that extend onto recently acquired claims from Blind Creek Resources Ltd. see News Release dated August 19, 2013.